atarantini/sshdefaultscan/README.rst

 Advanced
 """"""""

 Sometime having only the hostname is not enough and a custom output is needed.
 When using ``--batch-template`` option a custom template can be set.

-Export to CSV:
+For example, let's export the scan results to a CSV file:

 .. code-block:: bash

-    $ python sshdefaultscan.py --batch --batch-template "{host},{username},{password}" 192.168.1.1-254 > scan.csv
+    $ python sshdefaultscan.py --batch-template "{host},{username},{password}" 192.168.1.1-254 > scan.csv

 The template uses `Python's string.format() <https://docs.python.org/2/library/string.html#formatstrings>`_ with this parameters: